-The Department of Anesthesiology differs from some clinical departments in the Medical School in that clinical faculty (tenure track and clinical discipline track) have a substantial clinical commitment that includes direct patient care in addition to the teaching of medical students, residents, and fellows in the operating room, pain clinic, and intensive care unit.
-All faculty members are required to be in the operating room (or other patient care locations) the overwhelming majority of their time.
-The clinical time commitment of the Anesthesia Faculty is extensive.
+The Department of Anesthesiology differs from some clinical departments in the Medical School in that clinical faculty (tenure track and clinical discipline track) are required to be in the operating room (or other patient care locations) the overwhelming majority of their time.
+Anesthesiology faculty have a substantial clinical commitment that includes direct patient care in addition to the teaching of medical students, residents, and fellows in the operating room, pain clinic, and intensive care unit.
 Thus, achievement and excellence in clinical care and teaching are two primary measures for academic advancement in the clinical/teaching (CT, tenure) and clinical discipline (CD, nontenure) tracks.